lxch2205/squirrel_kingdom/README.md

 - sightings:
   - lists all sightings in our database
-  - contains links to add a new sighting, view sightings' detials, and update their infomation
+  - contains links to add a new sighting, view sightings' details, and update their infomation
   - shows the dynamic statistics of several squirrels' attributes